Readability: Readability studies

 In 1934, Ralph Ojemann investigated adult reading skills, factors that most directly affect reading ease, and causes of each level of difficulty.
 He did not invent a formula, but a method for assessing the difficulty of materials for parent education.
 He was the first to assess the validity of this method by using 16 magazine passages tested on actual readers.
 He evaluated 14 measurable and three reported factors that affect reading ease.

 Ojemann emphasized the reported features, such as whether the text was coherent or unduly abstract.
 He used his 16 passages to compare and judge the reading ease of other texts, a method now called scaling.
 He showed that even though these factors cannot be measured, they cannot be ignored.

 Also in 1934, Ralph Tyler and Edgar Dale published the first adult reading ease formula based on passages on health topics from a variety of textbooks and magazines.
 Of 29 factors that are significant for young readers, they found ten that are significant for adults.
 They used three of these in their formula.

 In 1935, William S. Gray of the University of Chicago and Bernice Leary of Xavier College in Chicago published What Makes a Book Readable, one of the most important books in readability research.
 Like Dale and Tyler, they focused on what makes books readable for adults of limited reading ability.
 Their book included the first scientific study of the reading skills of American adults.
 The sample included 1,690 adults from a variety of settings and regions.
 The test used a number of passages from newspapers, magazines, and books—as well as a standard reading test.
 They found a mean grade score of 7.81 (eighth month of the seventh grade).
 About one-third read at the 2nd to 6th-grade level, one-third at the 7th to 12th-grade level, and one-third at the 13th–17th grade level.
 The authors emphasized that one-half of the adult population at that time lacked suitable reading materials.
 They wrote, "For them, the enriching values of reading are denied unless materials reflecting adult interests are adapted to their needs."
 The poorest readers, one-sixth of the adult population, need "simpler materials for use in promoting functioning literacy and in establishing fundamental reading habits."

-Gray and Leary then analyzed 228 variables that affect reading ease and divided them into four types: